2016 American League Wild Card Game: Line score

 Toronto and Baltimore turned to their Opening Day starters, as Marcus Stroman and Chris Tillman took the mound for their respective teams.

 The Blue Jays scored first with a home run by José Bautista leading off the second inning.
 The Orioles responded two innings later with a go-ahead two-run homer from Mark Trumbo.
 The Blue Jays recorded three hits in the fifth on their way to scoring the tying run.

 The Toronto Blue Jays won the game 5–2 in the 11th inning when Edwin Encarnación hit a walk-off three-run homer off Ubaldo Jiménez.
-Zach Britton, the Orioles' closer and 2016 American League Reliever of the Year, controversially did not appear in the game.
+Zach Britton, the Orioles' closer and 2016 American League Reliever of the Year, controversially did not appear in the game, as Orioles manager Buck Showalter elected to pitch Ubaldo Jimenez; Showalter later indicated he was waiting for the Orioles to take the lead and use Britton to close out the game.
 The Blue Jays advanced to the American League Division Series to face the Rangers for the second consecutive time in the postseason; their first meeting was in the previous year's American League Division Series.

 Encarnación became only the fourth player to end a winner-take-all postseason game (that is, a game in which one team or the other was sure to be eliminated) with a walk-off home run, joining Bill Mazeroski (1960 World Series), Chris Chambliss (1976 ALCS) and Aaron Boone (2003 ALCS).